 \section{\AbInitio NCSM/RGM for antiprotonic systems}

-\subsection{Partitioning the Hamiltonian: Coupling $NN$ and \NNb Sectors}
+\subsection{Partitioning the Hamiltonian: Coupling $NN$ and \NNb sectors}

 In this work, we focus on light nuclear systems interacting with an antiproton over a broad energy domain.
-Our goal is to determine, within a single consistent framework, both nuclear and atomic properties of antiproton–nucleus systems: the bound state of the nuclear constituent, possible strong quasi-bound states of the ${\bar p}$+nucleus, and atomic levels (shifts and widths) of the antiprotonic atoms.
-These observables span a range of scales---from hundreds of MeV for nuclear quasi-bound states down to the eV-level for atomic energy shifts---posing a genuine multi-scale problem that we address with the same wave-function ansatz throughout.
-We start from the non-relativistic, time-independent Schr\"odinger equation for a system of $A$ particles
+Our goal is to determine, within a single consistent framework, both nuclear and atomic properties of antiproton-nucleus systems: The bound state of the nuclear constituent, possible strong quasibound states of the ${\bar p}$+nucleus, and atomic levels (shifts and widths) of the antiprotonic atoms.
+These observables span a range of scales---from hundreds of MeV for nuclear quasibound states down to the eV level for atomic energy shifts---posing a genuine multiscale problem that we address with the same wave-function ansatz throughout.
+We start from the nonrelativistic, time-independent Schr\"odinger equation for a system of $A$ particles

 where $J$, $\pi$, and $T$ denote the total angular momentum, parity, and isospin of the system, respectively.
-By introducing an appropriate set of relative coordinates, the Hamiltonian in the c.m. frame can be written as
+By introducing an appropriate set of relative coordinates, the Hamiltonian in the center-of-mass frame can be written as

 Here, $H_{\text{target}}^{(A-1)}$ denotes the intrinsic Hamiltonian of the target nucleus.
 Its eigenvalues provide the energy spectrum of the nuclear constituents entering the antiprotonic system.
 Likewise, $H_{\text{projectile}}^{(1)}$ is the intrinsic Hamiltonian of the antinucleonic projectile, which in this work is restricted to a single antiproton (associated with the particle index $A$).
 For a single-particle projectile, this term vanishes; for a compound projectile, it would instead generate the energy spectrum of the projectile.
 In \autoref{eq:h_factorization}, $H_{\text{relative}}^{(A-1,1)}$ collects the relative kinetic energy and the short-range interactions between the antiproton and the nuclear target constituents.
 The relative Hamiltonian can then be written as